awsdocs/amazon-kendra-developer-guide/doc_source/API_ColumnConfiguration.md

 Required: Yes

  ** DocumentIdColumnName **   <a name="Kendra-Type-ColumnConfiguration-DocumentIdColumnName"></a>
-The column that provides the document's unique identifier\.
+The column that provides the document's identifier\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `^[a-zA-Z][a-zA-Z0-9_]*$`